jian-qin/async-event-channel/README.md

 ## Two-way communication

-- The return values of multiple registered `on` callback functions are combined into an array, which is used as the `resolve` parameter of the `Promise` return value of `emit` (microtask) and the parameter of the `onResolve` callback function (callback function)
+- The return values of multiple registered `on` callback functions are combined into an array, which is used as the `resolve` parameter of the `Promise` return value of `emit` (microtask) and the parameter of the `onResolved` callback function (callback function)

 ## Auxiliary methods